daveseff/Geppetto/README.md

 }
 ```

-Each resource block becomes an action (`package`, `file`, etc.).
+Each resource block becomes an action (`package`, `file`, `service`, etc.).
 Attributes such as `ensure => present` map directly onto the corresponding operation's parameters (e.g., `state`).
 File resources understand optional `template` attributes: the referenced file (relative or absolute path) is rendered via Python's `string.Template` using host variables (from the `node` definition) plus any per-resource `variables` (available in TOML plans).
 Relative template paths resolve against the directory containing the plan file, so `/etc/forgeops/plan.fops` can naturally reference `/etc/forgeops/templates/...`.
+Service resources map onto `systemctl`, so you can assert that a unit is enabled/disabled, running/stopped, and optionally force a restart.
 If the loader detects a `.fops` extension (or the DSL syntax), it automatically uses the DSL parser; `.toml` continues to be supported for existing plans.

 ## Usage